kuuueee/CALHAMER/README.md

 Usage: !order {current time} {order that you want to submit}\
 Example: !order Fall-1901 Army Par -> Pic, Fleet Eng -> Iri, etc..\
 please send orders from your designated country channel.

+## beak

+Aliases: trash-talk, insult, shit-talk\
+Description: Sends an anonymous message to the trash-talk channel.\
+Usage: !beak {your message}.\
+Example: !beak Germany's fleet in Denmark trying to support a move into Norway was laughable.

 ## ADMIN COMMANDS